wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/slew-rate-limiter.rst

 Using a SlewRateLimiter with DifferentialDrive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: In the C++ example below, the filter is templated on ``double``, rather than on a unit type, since joystick values are typically dimensionless.

 A typical use of a SlewRateLimiter is to limit the acceleration of a robot's drive.
 This can be especially handy for robots that are very top-heavy, or that have very powerful drives.
 To do this, apply a SlewRateLimiter to a value passed into your robot drive function:

 .. tabs::